Blumberg Traveling Fellowships

-- Project proposal: outline your project in terms of goals, procedures, concrete results you aim to obtain and how you will present those results at the Blumberg Luncheon.
+- Project proposal: outline of the project in terms of goals, procedures, concrete results the student aims to obtain and how they will be presented at the Blumberg Luncheon.
 Be specific in describing the project's academic validity and its connection to your academic and/or career goals.
-Include your project title at the top of the document.
+Include the project title at the top of the document.
 1,000 words maximum.

 - Travel itinerary: give a time line including approximate dates of any travel.

 - Résumé: include all activities since high school and any community, sports or arts involvement.